-Regarding equities, the reserve for impairment includes an impairment of strategic securities for nearly $\in 1$ billion.
+Regarding equities, the reserve for impairment includes an impairment of strategic securities for nearly €1 billion.

-The amount of reserves for long-term impairment on investments valued at amortised cost is $\in$ 3 million compared with $\in$ 4 million at 31 December 2013.
+The amount of reserves for long-term impairment on investments valued at amortised cost is €3 million compared with €4 million at 31 December 2013.

-The change in reserves is mainly due to write-backs of reserves on sold securities for €41 million.
 Reserves were determined in accordance with the rules set out in paragraph 3.2.1 of the accounting principles.